 Some acupressure points have more importance than others and are known to strongly influence specific physical or mental functions or organs, that is, they are worked on to treat certain illnesses or to relieve pain.

-These important acupressure points which lie across our bodies are sometimes associated with the so-called sub-Chakras or minor Chakras, which is an Indian Ayurvedic concept of Life Energy distribution centers.
+These important acupressure points which lie across our body are sometimes associated with the so-called sub-Chakras or minor Chakras, which is an Indian Ayurvedic concept of Life Energy distribution centers.